 Christmas is also another popular time at Ohio Village.
 You can experience Dickens of Christmas each December.
 This usually runs for 4 weekends through the holiday season.

-As you wander through Ohio Village, you will also see period seasonal decorations, crafts and even cooking demonstrations.
-Pre-registration is required for this Ohio Village event, there is no walk up admission allowed for this event.
-Get your tickets in advance by calling 800-686-1541 or purchase online.
+As you wander through Ohio Village, you will also see period seasonal decorations, crafts, and even cooking demonstrations.
+Pre-registration is required for this Ohio Village event, there is no walk-up admission allowed for this event.
+Get your tickets in advance by calling 800-686-1541 or you can purchase online.

 Ohio Village Muffins